Home > Personal Loans > Green Personal Loans: What Are They?

 Written by Katie Francis

-Katie Francis is a Content Intern at Jacaranda Finance.
-She is currently studying a Bachelor of Business (Marketing)/Media & Communications at the Queensland University of Technology.
+Katie Francis is a Content Writer at Jacaranda Finance.
+She has a Bachelor of Business (Marketing)/Media & Communications from the Queensland University of Technology.